shaanaye/ViewBot-V2/README.md

+** Code has not been updated > 1 year.
+Most likely does not work but results can be replicated **

 # ViewBot-V2

 Taking advantage of Python's requests library to continually send requests to a desired listing on eBay to boosts its views and make it more likely to appear in user searches.